 When the sausage is cooked through and crumbly (8 minutes or so), add the onion, garlic, oregano, and crushed red pepper to the skillet.
 Stir the veggies and spices into the sausage for 5 minutes to soften the onion.

 Roast the sauce for an hour at 375F.
-During this time I prep the pasta by cooking it to al dente, saving some of the cooking water, and measuring the pasta.
-That way, when the sauce is done I can EAT.
+During this time I prep the pasta by cooking it to al dente, saving some of the cooking water, and measuring the heavy cream.
+That way, when the sauce is done roasting I can EAT.

 Yeah yeah yeah DINNER IS SERVED.

 Parm + crushed red + any herbs for sprinkling if you'd like.
-Garlic bread for dunking obviously because it's the holidays.
+Garlic bread for dunking obviously because that sauce allllll needs a home.

-I want this for NYE, the Super Bowl, and every snow day this year.
+I want this for NYE, the Super Bowl, and every snow day for the rest of my life.
 And then once on that random weekend in spring that gets cold one more time before real warm weather.

 Savory, creamy, spicy vodka sauce that wraps perfectly around pasta for the most delicious weekend or holiday meal.